BAE Faculty Administrative Resources Overview

 - Some faculty are nominated/assigned to serve on various committees to develop their scope of practice, and to further the goal of providing informed, equitable and data driven solutions to increase transparency and promote success for the department at large.

-The charges of these committees, along with their term length are listed below. - Undergraduate Study Committee (UGSC)
+The charges of these committees, along with their term length are listed below. - BAE Undergraduate Study Committee (UGSC)

-The committee meets commonly once per quarter.
+The committee typically meets once per month or more often as needed.

 Tasks: